Ash1421/Ash1421/README.md

     <tr>
       <td colspan="2" style="padding: 10px;">
         <h3 style="padding: 10px;">
-          I don’t claim expertise in all of the technologies listed below.
-Some I use regularly, some I’ve experimented with, and others are tools, platforms, or hardware I’m interested in or have worked with.
+          I don't claim expertise in all of the technologies listed below.
+Some I use regularly, some I've experimented with, and others are tools, platforms, or hardware I'm interested in or have worked with.
           <br>
           <br>
           For the companys and products such as the hardware they make I either own it, have used it, or favorite the company or product.
 Brands like Nintendo could include the games that are on it, or some of the hardware they make as a product such as the Nintendo Switch.